 If you report an existing condition aggravated by working conditions or an occupational illness or disease, notify your employer as soon as you receive your official diagnosis from a licensed medical professional.

-PA state law stipulates an injured worker give notice within 21 days of the date of the injury in order to receive retroactive benefits unless the employer already has knowledge of the injury.
+PA state law stipulates that an injured worker give notice within 21 days of the date of the injury in order to receive retroactive benefits unless the employer already has knowledge of the injury.

 This form will request all the details of the injury or illness, so be sure to document everything along the way.